independenc3/passion4coding/readme.md

 - 1x Categories
 - 1x Courses

-As you can see, categories have a parent vertical and courses have a parent categories.
+As you can see, categories have a parent called vertical and courses have a parent called categories.

 **Your task is to build an UI where you can fold / unfold based on the lists with ReactJS.**

+## Task at Hand - BACKEND / FULL-STACK POSITIONS ONLY
+To serve the frontend, you will build the backend for that with an API.

+- Set up the models, controllers, and API
+- Database: SQLite or Postgres - please provide a seed file

+As you can see in the JSON folder, categories have a parent called vertical and courses have a parent called categories.

+**Your task is to build a simple RESTful API with Ruby / Ruby on Rails that will be consumed by external frontend applications.**

 ## Challenges you will face
 - Building a tree from the lists, state management, building reusable components, building modules that consists of modules, making it visually appealing